sostheim/lbex/README.md

 - distributes network traffic, round robin, to all Pods running the NTP service
 - network traffic is delivered to the worker node's UDP node port 30123

 An important consideration is that the LBEX is supplemental to any other load balancers currently in existence in the cluster.
 Significantly, this in no way affects the native Kubernetes `kube-proxy` based `iptables` load balancing.
 Less obvious may be the fact that any other load balancer defined for a service can operate in parallel with very limited restrictions.

-As a side note, it is very likely that a significant portion of the NGINX server configuration directives will eventually become available as ConfigMaps.
+As a final note, it is very likely that a significant portion of the NGINX server configuration directives will eventually become available as configurable options via Kubernetes ConfigMaps in future releases.

 ## Annotations
 Kubernetes [Annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) currently play a central role in defining how LBEX is used.
 Ideally this configuration data will be migrated to Kubernetes [ConfigMaps](https://kubernetes.io/docs/user-guide/configmap/) soon.
 When, and if, that happens support will be provided for all existing annotations for several subsequent versions.